-Vegetation mapping should provide vegetation mapping for all relevant project sites including new transport infrastructure, port facilities and irrigation land if relevant.
+Vegetation should be mapped for all relevant project sites including new transport infrastructure, port facilities and irrigation land if relevant.
 Adjacent areas should also be mapped to illustrate interconnectivity.
 Mapping should also illustrate any larger scale interconnections between areas of remnant or regrowth vegetation where the project site includes a corridor connecting those other areas.